full-void/face-detector/README.md

 # Face Detector and Scorer Front-end
 A project based on the Zero to Mastery Udemy course.
-The app provides security, login and signup feature, detect faces, and score them using machine learning.
+The app provides security, login and signup feature, detect faces, and find faces using machine learning.
 This is the front end made using react

 ## Demo
 https://face-detector-front.herokuapp.com/